Oscario0/loom/README_artifact.md

 Go through the list of claims in the next section and visually inspect the code associated with each claim, as needed.

+We recommend opening this README file in VS Code in the virtual machine (or on your own computer).
+You can directly click on the links in the README (cmd + click) to open the relevant file in a separate VS Code tab.

 ## List of claims

 Here were list pointers to the implementations of results mentiones in each